IMAP vs POP3 vs SMTP - The Ultimate Comparison

 • Can be accessed through multiple devices at the same time.

-• It supports keyboard-based email searching.
+• Supports keyword-based email searching.

 • Local storage use is minimal.